mustafa-sarshar/SmartGait/README.md

 This project aims to pave the way for the development of IMU-based gait phase estimation by employing the state-of-the-art technology, in particular deep learning algorithms.

 This repository consists of:
-1) "Employ_trained_models" directory, please check Employ_trained_models directory if you want to use and test the trained models.
+1) "Employ-trained-models" directory, please check Employ_trained_models directory if you want to use and test the trained models.
-2) "Design_models_from_scratch" directory, for those who would like to design these models on their own from scratch.
+2) "Design-models-from-scratch" directory, for those who would like to design these models on their own from scratch.

 Moreover, the project will grow itselft step-by-step, therefore more trained models will be presented in this repo in the future.
 At this moment, the first SmartGait model, "SmartGait_01" is already trained by using data from **only** two individuals, which is still not a completed trained model for production, however, it is a proof of our concept for using LSTM algorithm to estimate three main gait phases, foot-off, mid-swing, and foot-contact.